Port Forwarding & Tunnelling Cheatsheet

 Apache Virtual Host

-Virtual Web hosting is a concept which you may have come across in various Capture-the-Flags challenges and lately it is also being used by the professionals in the corporate environment to host their common services under a lesser number of IP address.
+Virtual Web hosting is a concept you may have come across in various Capture-the-Flag challenges.
+Recently, professionals in corporate environments have also started using it to host their common services under fewer IP address.

-Virtual web hosting can be defined as a method of running several web servers on a single host.
-By using this method, one computer can host thousands of websites.
-The Apache web servers have become one of the most popular web-serving methods as they are extremely prevailing and supple.
+Virtual web hosting refers to a method of running several web servers on a single host.
+Using this method, one computer can host thousands of websites.
+Moreover, Apache web servers have become one of the most popular web-serving methods because they are extremely powerful and flexible.

-The Apache has the potential to customise itself into a virtual host which allows hosting an individual website.
-This essentially lets the network administrators make use of a single server to host various websites or domains.
-This functions extremely smooth till one’s server can bear the load of the multiple servers being hosted.
+Apache can easily transform into a virtual host.
+This transformation allows the hosting of an individual website.
+As a result, network administrators can use a single server to host various websites or domains.
+This setup functions smoothly as long as the server can handle the load of the multiple hosted servers.

 Lab Configuration